BlancheBerneron/GreenPeace.github.io/index.md

 *Dear Jennifer Morgan,*

 *We want to thank you for letting us take on the challenge of better understanding the climate change landscape in the news.
-We believe that this data-driven approach can complement Greenpeace’s existing, more qualitative, methods and provide you with a coherent understanding of how the climate change discourse has evolved within the news.
+We believe that this data-driven approach can complement Greenpeace’s existing -- more qualitative -- methods and provide you with a coherent understanding of how the climate change discourse has evolved within the news.
 After three months of extensive research, we have reached the point where our findings will bring a tangible improvement to Greenpeace’s core mission.*

 *Attached you will find our final report.*